-Holiday Writing: 3 Tricks for Getting Unstuck During the Holidays
+3 Tricks for Getting Unstuck During the Holidays

-In order to succeed, one thing writers need is stress-free time to work and think, which is why the holidays can be hard for us.
-With all the added parties and present buying and family events, it can be easy to feel stuck and unable to write.
+If you want to succeed as a writer, you need a stress-free time to work and think.
+Writing sessions during the holidays can be hard for us.
+With all the added parties and present buying and family events, it can be easy to feel stuck and unable to work on your latest writing project.

 3 Tricks for Writing During the Holidays

-Yes, writing can be particularly challenging during the holidays.
+Yes, writing can be particularly challenging during the holiday season.
 But that’s no reason to quit trying altogether.

-Instead of giving up and not writing for a month, here are three tricks I use to get me through the craziness of the holidays.
+Instead of giving up and not writing for the winter holidays, try these three writing project tricks.
+I use them to get me through the craziness of the holiday season.

 1. Try Using a Different Medium